-The AT&T Group Medicare Advantage (PPO) plan works similar to an individual Medicare plan, but has been uniquely designed for AT&T retirees, former employees and your eligible dependents.
+The AT&T Group Medicare Advantage (PPO) plan is a custom Group Medicare Advantage (PPO) plan for AT&T retirees and your eligible dependents.
 It is designed to combine features of individual Medicare Supplement, Medicare Part D Prescription Drug (PDP) and Medicare Advantage plans with enhanced features compared to plans in the individual marketplace.
-This plan is also designed to provide access to any Medicare provider that accepts the plan and continued coverage for nearly all Part D medications at your current pharmacy.
+This plan is also designed to provide access to any Medicare provider that accepts the plan and coverage for nearly all Part D medications at your current pharmacy.